BST-Plus/BST-Plus/README.md

-#BST Plus - A Bootstrap 3 Starter Theme, for WordPress
+#BST Plus - A Bootstrap 3 Starter Theme, for WordPress - with Add-ons

 *Version 2.1*